aldiandika/task_2/README.md

 # Task 2: Treasure Hunt

+This task is part of assessment as Backend Engineer at Evermos.

 ## Prologue

 Build a simple command-line program for helping the user hunt for a treasure that satisfies the following requirements: